deeesolis/deeesolis.github.io/_posts/2023-01-20-invisible.md

 Last year, I spoke at a conference and the title of my talk began with _My Invisible Journey..._

 By then I had learned to control it, use invisibility strategically, as my power.
 The conversation about being invisible began with my AAPI community a little more than a year before the conference.
 We were grieving the hate and violence against Asians.
+Portland Women in Tech, PDXWIT, offered a spot on their blog for a few of us to tell our stories.
+Asian hate doesn't stop because we make a hashtag.
+It stops when our own humanity becomes visible to those who would dehumanize us without giving it another thought.

 _I am a descendant of people whose names were replaced by Spanish ones some centuries ago.
 I am the daughter of immigrants who stopped speaking Tagalog to their children after my older brother was bullied in kindergarten for his accent.
 Kindergarten.
 I am a cousin to people who have lived and worked in shadows after arriving some decades ago on student or tourist visas.
 I know something about making myself invisible._